Chart Color Schemes

 Household Composition

-Sunnybank Hills features high concentrations of group households and family households, with a median household size of 3.0 people
+Sunnybank Hills features high concentrations of group households and family households, with a higher-than-average median household size

-Family households constitute 77.9% of all households, including 39.0% couples with children, 24.7% couples without children, and 12.5% single parent families.
-Non-family households comprise the remaining 22.1%, with lone person households at 17.0% and group households making up 5.1%.
-The median household size is 3.0 people.
+Family households account for 77.9% of all households, including 39.0% couples with children, 24.7% couples without children, and 12.5% single parent families.
+Non-family households constitute the remaining 22.1%, with lone person households at 17.0% and group households comprising 5.1% of the total.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households